Skip to content

 • Risk level classification (for decisioning)

-• Matched registry entities for review
+• Matched registered company entities for follow-up review

 Example request